schmettow/New_Stats/docs/Classic_linear_models.md

-## Quantification at work: grand mean models
+## Quantification at work: grand mean models {#GMM}

-Reconsider Jane [#design_research].
+Reconsider Jane from \@ref(decision-making).
 She was faced with the problem that potential competitors could challenge the claim "rent a car in 99 seconds" and in consequence drag them to court.
 More precisely, the question was: "will users on average be able ...", which is nothing but the *population mean*.
 A statistical model estimating just that, we call a *grand mean model* (GMM).
 The GMM is the most simple of all models, so in a way, we can also think of it as the "grandmother of all models".
 Although its is the simplest of all, it is of useful application in design research.
 For many high risk situations, there often exist minimum standards for performance to which one can compare the population mean, here are a few examples:

 + with medical infusion pump the frequency of decimal input error (giving the tenfold or the tenth of the prescribed dose) must be below a bearable level